Elizabeth Seymour, Duchess of Somerset

-Elizabeth Seymour, Duchess of Somerset and suo jure Baroness Percy (26 January 1667 – 23/24 November 1722) was an English heiress.
+Elizabeth Seymour, Duchess of Somerset and suo jure Baroness Percy (26 January 1667 – 23/24 November 1722) was an English courtier.

 She was styled Lady Elizabeth Percy between 1667 and 1679, Countess of Ogle between 1679 and 1681, Lady Elizabeth Thynne between 1681 and 1682, and Duchess of Somerset between 1682 and 1722.
 She was the only surviving child and sole heiress of Joceline Percy, 11th Earl of Northumberland (1644–1670).
 Lady Elizabeth was one of the closest personal friends of Queen Anne, which led Jonathan Swift to direct at her one of his sharpest satires, The Windsor Prophecy, in which she was called "Carrots".

 Marriages and children

 She married three times, having children by the third marriage only:

 Henry Cavendish, Earl of Ogle

 Aged 12, she married, on 27 March 1679, the 20-year-old Henry Cavendish, Earl of Ogle (1659 – 1 November 1680), the only son and heir of Henry Cavendish, 2nd Duke of Newcastle, who in accordance with the marriage settlement adopted the surname of Percy in lieu of his patronymic.
 However he died the following year and was buried in the parish church at the Percy seat of Petworth.
-Henry, Earl of Ogle, is remembered mainly for this short-lived marriage.
+Lord Ogle is remembered mainly for this short-lived marriage.
 She was only twelve when they married and was widowed a year later; in view of her age, it is unlikely that the marriage was consummated.